Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/overview/unified-liquidity/03-fees.md

 ---

 [//]: # (TODO: Add visuals examples)
-[//]: # (TODO: Explain positive/negative fee situations and how arbitrageurs can take of advantagement of it)
+[//]: # (TODO: Explain positive/negative fee situations and how arbitrageurs can take of advantage of it)

 Ulysses Unified Liquidity fees only apply to Ulysses Unified Pools, they are split into [protocol fees](#protocol-fees) and [rebalancing fees](#rebalancing-fees).